mmirudeea/website/website/tutorial/embassy/index.md

 udevadm trigger # to ensure the new rules are applied to already added devices.
 ```

-### VSCode Extension (Optional)
+### VSCode Extension

 For a better experience, go ahead and install the **Debugger for probe-rs** extension in the Microsoft Extension Marketplace.
-This will make debugging the program running on the RP2040 as easy as debugging a Rust program running on your host machine.
+This will allow us to build and upload a program to the RP2040 directly from VSCode and it will make debugging the program while running on the MCU as easy as debugging a Rust program running on your host machine.

 ## Flashing over USB